JetBrains/intellij-sdk-docs/basics/getting_started/build_number_ranges.md

 title: Build Number Ranges
 ---

-This reference of build number ranges can be used to specify correct since-build and until-build versions in the
+Use this reference of build number ranges to specify the correct since-build and until-build versions in
 <!--TODO link to file in sample-->
 [plugin.xml]()
 files.

-Since IntelliJ IDEA 9 beta, a multi-part build number is used: for example, IU-90.94.
+Starting with IntelliJ IDEA 9 beta, a multi-part build number is used: for example, IU-90.94.

 **The number consists of the following parts:**